-The student must file an Application for Graduation with the Associate Registrar no later than six months before the student intends to graduate (June 15 for Mid-Winter Commencement, or November 15 for Spring Commencement).
+The student must file an Application for Graduation with the Associate Registrar for ADP no later than six months before the student intends to graduate (June 15 for Mid-Winter Commencement, or November 15 for Spring Commencement).
 The Associate Registrar and the Academic Counselor will review the Application to ensure that all requirements for graduation will be met and will notify students in writing of deficiencies.

-Students may participate in commencement if the following conditions are met.
+Students who have satisfied their financial obligations may participate in commencement if the following conditions are met.